ietf-wg-dnsop/wg-materials/dnsop-ietf107/dnsop-ietf107-minutes.md

 ### Avoid IP fragmentation in DNS
     - https://datatracker.ietf.org/doc/draft-fujiwara-dnsop-avoid-fragmentation/
     - Kazunori Fujiwara, 15 min
-    - Chairs Action: Adopt?
 https://datatracker.ietf.org/doc/slides-interim-2020-dnsop-01-sessa-avoid-fragmentation-in-dns/

 Joe Abley: this is useful
 Ralf Weber: Useful
+Paul Vixie: No intent to design Path MTU Discovery.
+Allow someone to do that.

+Chairs Action: CfA sent

 ### The Delegation_Only DNSKEY flag
     - https://tools.ietf.org/html/draft-pwouters-powerbind-03
     - Paul Wouters, 10 min
-    - Chairs Action: Adopt?
 https://datatracker.ietf.org/doc/slides-interim-2020-dnsop-01-sessa-slides-interim-2020-dnsop-01-draft-pwouters-powerbind/

-ben Schwartz: Why does it need to be machine readable?
+Ben Schwartz: Likes DNSSEC transparency, Why does it need to be machine readable?
-Peter van Dijk:
-Ralf Weber:
+Paul Wouters: How to put into resolvers?
+Send Q to list Peter van Dijk: Authorative should check during loading; does not protect child apex delegation.
+Ralf Weber: resolver has to do work. technical solution to political problem.
-Joe Abley: adding complexity must have problem to solve
-PW: Large outside subset to never trust DNSSEC.
+Joe Abley: adding complexity must have problem to solve Paul Wouters: Large outside subset to never trust DNSSEC.
-Wes Hardaker: DNSSEC transparency because don't trust DNSSEC Joe Abley: World is not as clean as it seems
+Wes Hardaker: DNSSEC transparency because don't trust DNSSEC properly Joe Abley: World is not as clean as it seems
-Warren Kumari:
+Warren Kumari: Not sure how this behaves
-Matthijs Mekking:
+Paul Wouters: Log all DS changes once this is set
+Wes Hardaker: currently have to log every signed record for DNSSEC transparency. with this bit, only log DS records Matthijs Mekking:

+Chairs Action: Will send out CfA

 ### Parameterized Nameserver Delegation with NS2 and NS2T
     - https://datatracker.ietf.org/doc/draft-tapril-ns2/
     - Tim April, 15 min
-    - Chairs Action:
 https://datatracker.ietf.org/doc/slides-interim-2020-dnsop-01-sessa-slides-draft-tapril-ns2/

-Sam Weiler:  Chil/Parent/both no restrictions. new record type that only appears on the parent is a can of worms.
+Sam Weiler:  Child/Parent/both no restrictions. new record type that only appears on the parent is a can of worms.
 Matt Pounsett: if redesigning NS, remove the current ambiquity.
 Joe Abley:  Can allow clients to never use old polocy Peter van Dijk: Agree with Sam/Joe, as a resolver implementor, this is scary.